 How is transparency in monetary and financial policies assessed?

-As of March 2013, 88 countries had completed an assessment of transparency in either monetary policies, financial policies, or both in the context of an FSAP (10 did an FSAP update, partial update or a standalone ROSC).
-The total number of transparency assessments in both monetary and financial policies is 346.
-To date, 57 country ROSCs have been published on the IMF website (publication is voluntary).
+As of August 2013, 94 countries had completed an assessment of transparency in either monetary policies, financial policies, or both.
+To date, 54 country ROSCs have been published on the IMF website (publication is voluntary).